Frankie Avalon: 1970s

-In the early 1970s Avalon unsuccessfully tried to see finance for a biopic on Willie Pep.
-He appeared in less movies.
+In the early 1970s Avalon unsuccessfully tried to seek finance for a biopic on Willie Pep.
+He appeared in fewer movies.
 Filmink argued "his great strength as a performer (his individuality), was limiting for him as a movie star."

 In 1976, Avalon updated his song "Venus" with a new disco treatment.
 Materializing as a character called Teen Angel, his performance of "Beauty School Dropout" in the hit 1978 film of the musical Grease introduced Avalon to a new generation of viewers.
 Frankie Valli, who had turned the role down in favor of singing the theme song, noted that both he and Avalon earned substantial profits and a boost in their careers from their work on the film.

 In early 1979, Avalon portrayed Sergei in the episode "Dewey and Harold and Sarah and Maggie" of the NBC television series $weepstake$.

 1980s

 The 1980 film The Idolmaker, written by Ed Di Lorenzo and directed by Taylor Hackford, was a thinly-disguised biography of Avalon ("Tommy Dee" in the film) as well as 1950s teenage star Fabian Forte (called "Caesare" in the film), along with songwriter/producer Bob Marcucci (called "Vinnie Vacarri").
 In the film, Dee clashes with the record producer and younger singer Caesare, who he feels threatens his career.
 Eventually, Dee and Caesare quit the label, but their record careers collapse just as the British Invasion begins.
 The real Fabian threatened a lawsuit, despite the filmmakers' insistence that the film presented only fictional characters (though Marcucci was a paid consultant).
 Avalon denied most of the film's events.

 In 1980, Avalon appeared in the film Blood Song as Paul Foley, a serial killer.
-The movie was shot in October-November 1980 in North Bend/Coos Bay, Oregon.
+The movie was shot in October–November 1980 in North Bend/Coos Bay, Oregon.
 It was released in October 1982.

 Avalon also appeared in the Happy Days episode "Poobah Doo Dah" playing himself where he sings his hits "Venus" and "Why".

 Avalon had the idea of returning to beach party films with Funicello.
 He hired several screenwriters and shopped the screenplay around town, eventually managing to set up the project at Paramount Pictures.
 Back to the Beach (1987) was a moderate success.

 In 1989, Avalon and Funicello appeared as themselves in cameo roles, out jogging the streets in Troop Beverly Hills.
 Not long afterward Funicello retired, having been diagnosed with multiple sclerosis.

 Avalon then turned to marketing and created Frankie Avalon Products, a line of health and cosmetic aids.
 He promoted his products on the Home Shopping Network.